SuvadeepMukherjee/Backend-Interview-Notes/express/middleware.md

 ### Q1: What is middleware in Express.js ?

-**Answer**:a middleware in express.js is a function that handles HTTP requests , performs operations and passes control to the next middleware
+**Answer**:a middleware in express.js is a function that handles HTTP requests .It can modify the request or end the request-response cycle

 ### Q2: How do you implement middleware in Express.js